Editing Wild Encounters

 Adding New Encounter Groups

-In order to create a new encounter group, click the green (+) button next to the Group drop-down.
-It will bring up this menu:
+To create a new encounter group, click the button-add button next to the Group dropdown.

 New Encounter Group Window